Team-Recursion-04/Autonomous-Driving-System/README.md

 ![alt text][image_yolo1]

 `yolo_pipeline.py` is modified and integrated based on this [tensorflow implementation of YOLO](https://github.com/gliese581gg/YOLO_tensorflow).
-Since the "car" is known to YOLO, I use the precomputed weights directly and apply to the entire input frame.

 #### Example of test image
 ![alt text][image8]